ksaua/remock/README.md

     }

-`@WrapWithSpy` can also be annotated directly on the test-class.
+`@WrapWithSpy` can also be annotated directly on the test-class where it is repeatable.

 ## Replacing a bean with a non-mockito mock